TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-throughput-minru.md

 Smax = Maximum storage ever consumed on the container or database Cmax = Maximum collection count ever created on a shared throughput database (For non-shared throughput, this is 0)

-Kt = Throughput Scale co-efficient = 60
+Kt = Throughput Scale coefficient = 60
-Ks = Storage Scale co-efficient = 40 RU/GB.
+Ks = Storage Scale coefficient = 40 RU/GB.
 For collections created prior to Feb 2019, this value is 10 RU/GB.
-Kc = Collection(s) Scale co-efficient for shared throughput database = 100 RU/collection
+Kc = Collection(s) Scale coefficient for shared throughput database = 100 RU/collection

 ## **Recommended documents**